chilian/rails_responsive_images/README.md

 # RailsResponsiveImages

 A Rails image_tag() extension to generate HTML5 <picture> tag markup from the W3C HTML Responsive Images Extension Proposal.
+Dont't care about image resizing, the gem will do the work for you ;-)

 ```ruby
 <picture>